clocktower-protocol/clocktower-docs/docs/whitepaper/whitepaper.md

 ## Abstract

-Clocktower is a decentralized protocol for recurrent payments.
-The system allows Providers and Subscribers to collaborate off-chain for the initial set-up and third-party agents (known as Callers) are financially incentivized to check the protocol contract regularly new due transactions.
-Clocktower allows for scheduled payments to be processed in the future in a way that is current unavailable in smart contract blockchains.
-This document will explore the mechanisms of the protocol.
+Clocktower is an Ethereum Virtual Machine (EVM)-based, decentralized protocol for recurrent payments.
+Parties who wish to exchange goods and/or services provide payment details off-chain for an initial set-up and then third-party agents are financially incentivized to check a master list of transactions for those that are due.
+Payments that are due are sent and the third-party receives fee revenue as a reward for checking the list.
+In this way, Clocktower allows for scheduled payments to be reliably processed in the future--a feature currently unavailable to smart contract blockchains.
+This document will detail the mechanisms and use-cases of the protocol.

 ## 1. Introduction